Martínez highlights the “psychological” importance that Hazard has returned

 Hazard, who has had two injury-plagued seasons at Real Madrid and had not played for Belgium since November 2019, entered yesterday in the 82nd minute with 1-0 on the scoreboard.

-“It is difficult to say when he will be ready, I think it depends on many things.
-What matters is that now he is medically well,” continued Martinez, who insisted that it is not a matter “of minutes, but of quality.
+“It is difficult to say when it will be ready, I think it depends on many things.
+What matters is that now it is medically well,” continued Martinez, who insisted that it is not a matter “of minutes, but of quality.

-“See Eden Hazard with a smile on his face and make a difference” This is what the coach wants, he pointed out five days before Belgium’s debut against Russia in Saint Petersburg on Saturday, to be measured later against Denmark and Finland.
+“See Eden Hazard with a smile on his face and make a difference” This is what the coach wants, he pointed out five days before Belgium’s debut against Russia in Saint Petersburg on Saturday, to later face Denmark and Finland.